konstantinmuenster/gatsby-theme-portfolio-minimal/README.md

 If the user's OS is set to using dark mode, the Gatsby Starter will automatically switch to a dark theme too.

+#### ✍️ [NEW] Blog Integration - Add your own blog to your portfolio.

+Ever dreamed of having your own blog?
+With Portfolio Minimal, it's possible!
+Just specify the route where your blog should live and start writing your first articles!

 ---

 ## Issues?

 If you find any bugs or have feature suggestions, create a new issue or pull request 🙏

-Thanks a lot for using this starter! 💪
+Thanks a lot for using this theme! 💪

 ---